estuary/flow/site/docs/reference/Connectors/capture-connectors/google-sheets.md

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-google-sheets:dev`](https://ghcr.io/estuary/source-google-sheets:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

-This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.

 ## Prerequisites

-There are two ways to authenticate with Google when capturing data from a Sheet: using OAuth2, and manually,by generating a service account key.
+There are two ways to authenticate with Google when capturing data from a Sheet: using OAuth2, and manually, by generating a service account key.
 Their prerequisites differ.

 OAuth is recommended for simplicity in the Flow web app;